clearmatics/ion/README.md

 ## Install and Test

-Install all the dependencies which need Node v9.0.0, NPM, and Python 2.7.
-Furthermore it is recommended to use a isolated Python environment with a tool such as `virtualenv`.
+Install all the dependencies which need Node v8+, NPM, and Python 2.7.
+Furthermore it is recommended to use a isolated Python environment with a tool such as `virtualenv`, Vagrant or Docker.

 ```
-$ make build
+$ make
 ```

 ### Testing